SmarDex-Ecosystem/usdn-contracts/whitepaper/glossary.typ

     key: "funding",
     short: "funding fee",
     description: [
-      A fee charged to the side with the higher @tradingexpo, and rewarded to the other side.
+      A fee charged to the side with the higher @trading_expo, and rewarded to the other side.
 The fee is calculated by multiplying the funding rate per day by the long side trading exposure, and then normalized to the elapsed duration.
     ],